Killinskillz69/Nineteen69-paystring.crypto.com-/Major-issues-resulting-in-lost-or-stuck-funds.md

 ## Off By One
 An address received ETH which has no transaction history and is exactly 1 byte off from an address that does have a transaction history.
 We can assert that it is unreasonably improbable that there are two private keys that have a public address that are within 1 byte of each other, one of which has never been used and the other which has.

+This problem occurs when a user accidentally typos address entry when sending (e.g., accidentally changes the last character of the address).